panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 `useEffect()` can perform data fetching side-effect.

 The following component `FetchEmployeesByQuery` fetches the employees list over the network.
-The supplied `query` property filters the fetched employees whose name contains the query:
+The `query` prop filters the fetched employees:

 ```jsx
 import React, { useState } from 'react';